-- The dual wave-like and particle-like nature of light is known as the wave-particle duality.
+- The combined wave-like and particle-like properties of light are known as wave-particle duality.

-- Electromagnetic radiation is often described in terms of waves.
-However, the energy imparted by these waves is absorbed at single locations the way particles are absorbed.
+- Electromagnetic radiation is frequently characterised as waves.
+However, the energy delivered by these waves is absorbed at specific points, similar to particle absorption.

-- The absorbed energy of an electromagnetic wave is called a photon and represents the quanta of light.
+- The energy absorbed from an electromagnetic wave is known as a photon, representing the smallest possible quantity of light (quanta).

-- When a wave of light is absorbed as photons, the energy of the wave collapses to specific locations, and these locations are where the photons “arrive”.
-This is called the wave function collapse.
+- When a light wave is absorbed as photons, the energy of the wave concentrates at certain points.
+These points are where the photons are found.
+This is known as wave function collapse.

 - The wave-particle duality is not just limited to light but also applies to other particles like electrons.